Amica Drum Bearing or Drive System Wear

 • Inspect belt and pulleys: Remove the rear panel and check the belt for glazing or fraying.
 Ensure the motor and drum pulleys are aligned and secure.

 • Check for trapped objects: Look through the heater opening (if accessible) or drum holes for bra wires or other items scraping the tub.
-Remove carefully.
+Remove them carefully.

-• Bearing replacement: If bearings are noisy or loose, the rear tub half or bearing kit must be replaced—a complex job usually best left to a professional.
+• Bearing replacement: If the bearings are noisy or loose, the rear tub half or bearing kit must be replaced—a complex job usually best left to a professional.

 Advertisements